Warrior Run to consider field house construction

 “We could do projections on (the cost) of this, but the reality is we need to get the (construction) documents into the hands of the contractors to see what the cost will be,” Bell said.
 “The prices could come in and not be favorable.”

-The board approved Bell to draw up construction documents, which he said will be presented to contractors by July.
+The board approved Bell to draw up construction documents, which he said will be presented to contractors in July.

 EciConstruction of Dillsburg is the general contractor for the construction and renovation project.
 Other contractors include Myco Mechanical of Telford plumbing and HVAC; and Lecce Electric of Williamsport, electrical.